Acoiny/oth-tool-obsidian/README.md

 # OTH-Tool Obsidian Plugin
-This plugin integrates the [oth-scrape-tool](https://github.com/Acoiny/oth-scrape-tool) into obsidian.
-It can automatically get the tool and then executes the tool and dumps the mensaplan into a specified file.
+This plugin implements a part the [oth-scrape-tool](https://github.com/Acoiny/oth-scrape-tool) into obsidian.
+It is able to fetch the mensaplan and output it into a configurable file inside the obsidian vault.

 ## Configuration
-The tool contains some settings, the python3 executable's path has to be manually set to a `python3` executable, that has access to the `request` and `BeautifulSoup4` packages.
-It can be the executable in a virtual environment.

-## Future plans
-- Make the tool automatically generate a virtual environment inside the pulled folder and use that python executable.
-- allow selection of today or whole week
-- execute tool when opening obsidian for the first time of the day and display file
+The tool contains a few simple settings, it can automatically open the file after getting the mensaplan and it is able to automatically get the mensaplan if the file is not present or not from today when opening obsidian.